xeraa/php-logging/readme.md

    but we are sticking to our manual rules for now.
 1. Find the log statements in Kibana's Discover view for the *parse* index.
 1. Show the pipeline in Kibana's Monitoring view and the other components in Monitoring.
-1. Create a vertical bar chart visualization on the `level` field.
-Further break it down into `session`.
+1. Create a vertical bar chart visualization on the `log.level` field.

 ### Send